You Can Now Play EuroMillions Up to Four Weeks in Advance

 After several weeks of coronavirus-related restrictions, you can once again play EuroMillions up to four weeks in advance.
 The lifting of restrictions comes as Ireland starts preparing to exit lockdown.

 The measures to restrict advance EuroMillions play came into force from March, in consultation with the other eight participating nations.
-Since 11th April, it was only possible to buy tickets for one draw at a time in Ireland.
+Since 11th April, it was only possible to choose numbers for one draw at a time in Ireland.
 Other countries took similar steps: UK EuroMillions tickets were restricted to one week at a time and in Spain all ticket sales were suspended.

 This was to limit any further disruption caused by the ongoing coronavirus outbreak.
 EuroMillions draws take place every Tuesday and Friday in France, which is also in lockdown, and although draws have continued as normal during this time the decision was taken to limit sales in case the situation worsened even further and draws had to be cancelled.